Photographing Bluethroats in Charente-Maritime in France

 The difficulty in photographing bluethroats is choosing a good background.
 When photographing birds, I always try to have the best possible bokeh.
 I leave most of the scene blurry.
 Only the subject is in focus.
 However, to achieve a beautiful blurred effect, the background must be exactly the right color.
 Solid green or yellow is best.
 When I am are fortunate enough to find a scene which meets these criteria, I take advantage of the opportunity.

 The other challenge is positioning the sun correctly.
 In wildlife photography, there should always be a sparkle in the subject’s eye.
 The bluethroat is not an exception to the rule.
 For a photograph to be successful, there should be a flash of light in one of the bird’s eyes.
 I must find a position where the sun is behind me or off to one side.

 Choosing an environment which will highlight the subject and placing the sun to produce that sparkle in the eye are the two main challenges that a wildlife photographer faces in creating a good photo.

-Another trick we use in photographing bluethroats is to always take pictures in the morning.
+Another trick I use in photographing bluethroats is to always take pictures in the morning.
 The light has a different quality then.
 The texture of the feathers is more visible and the contrasts are better.
 Also, the birds are more active in the morning.